microsoft/libHttpClient/README.md

 ## Contribute Back!

-Is there a feature missing that you'd like to see, or found a bug that you have a fix for?
+Is there a feature missing that you'd like to see, or have you found a bug that you have a fix for?
 Or do you have an idea or just interest in helping out in building the library?
 Let us know and we'd love to work with you.
 For a good starting point on where we are headed and feature ideas, take a look at our [requested features and bugs](../../issues).

 Big or small we'd like to take your contributions back to help improve the Xbox Live Service API for everyone.